Oavo33/new1/README.md

   </div>
   <div class="grid-item" onclick="changeColor(this)">
     <div class="new-heading">Let's Go!</div>
     <p>Hey community!
 As your cheeky window cleaner, I've been auditing local people and and local businesses here's what I found.
 We have an amazing group of individuals from our local area that we can share a story and some custom with maybe a cheeky bargin/barter ? just say the cheeky window cleaner sent you !.
-Stay cheeky and support local!</p>
+Stay cheeky and support local by liking and subscribing to our facebook/youtube ,We got a ggood feeling about this bit as the more word of mouth we can generate the more we can help small local business and the community with the proceedings !
+We can literally make a change by word of mouth !</p>
     <a href="https://www.facebook.com/myprofile" class="cta-button">Add Us On Facebook</a>
     <a href="https://www.youtube.com/mychannel" class="cta-button">Subscribe On YouTube</a>
   </div>